binarymist/command-line/git.md

 * _Update them with `git fetch`_
 * _Merge from them into your current branch_

-1. Create new local branches based on them
+1. Create new local branches based on them:
   _To create a local branch based on a remote-tracking branch (I.E. in order to actually work on it) you can do so with one of the following two commands:_
    * `git branch –-track <new_branch_name> [<start_point>]`
      This creates a new branch head named <`new_branch_name`> which points to the current `HEAD`, or <`start_point`> if given.
    * `git checkout --track -b refactored origin/refactored`

    The `--track` option is implied in recent versions of git if the last parameter is a remote-tracking branch
-2. Update them with `git fetch`
+2. Update them with `git fetch`:
+  `git fetch origin`
+  This will update your remote-tracking branches. `git fetch` doesn’t touch your working tree at all.
+To get any remote changes from your updated remote-tracking branches, you now need to do a `git merge`.
+So if for example you are on the `master` branch, you would do the following:
+  `git merge origin/master`.
+  If you would rather see the differences in the two branches before you merge:
+  `git diff master origin/master`
+  Or
+  `git difftool -t diffuse master origin/master`

+&nbsp;&nbsp;

 Merge into `master` from your feature branch (`amazing_feature`):